MihaiGroza/Exploratory_Analysis/README.md

 Results:(statistic=0.8007550294850146, pvalue=0.8492864317723491)

-Conclusion: Cannot reject the null hypothesis
+Conclusion: Cannot reject the null hypothesis.
+Wether a day trades in the red is independent of the day the stock is traded on.
+(In this case, we used the stock prices of Apple)

 ## Linear Regression